 - In the value of a

-Secretenvironment variable, you can use environment variables exposed by Bitrise CLI, but you can’t use any other environment variable (App Env Vars, Workflow Env Vars, …), as those are not processed when secrets are processed.
+SecretEnvironment Variable, you can use Environment Variables exposed by Bitrise CLI, but you can’t use any other Environment Variable (App Env Vars, Workflow Env Vars, and so on), as those are not processed when Secrets are processed.

 - In the value of an

 App Env Var, you can use environment variables from

 Secretsas well as the Bitrise CLI exposed ones, but you can’t use Workflow Env Vars or Step inputs.